 This article has been fact-checked, ensuring the accuracy of any cited facts and confirming the authority of its sources.

 The phrase “If you love someone, let them go” may seem like confusing advice, but it’s really a testament to true love, as it lays the groundwork for a stronger partnership.
 When you hear someone say that, you may be wondering if it’s really true or why someone would leave their partner.
 If those thoughts are wracking your brain, you’ve come to the right place.
-Read on to learn about what the phrase really means, why someone would leave someone they love, how to leave someone you love, and more, straight from expert dating coaches.
+Read on to learn about what the phrase really means, why someone would leave someone they love, how to leave someone you love, and more, straight from a clinical therapist and expert dating coaches.

 Meaning of “If You Love Someone, Let Them Go”